oarcscience/ith.oarc.science/phi/index.md

-title: "Western Philosophy at Intangible Textual Heritage"
+# Western Philosophy at Intangible Textual Heritage
-pathh1: "schath.jpg"
-titleh1: "Western Philosophy"
----

 This section contains texts by the most important writers who have